Do you know how many people are on Facebook?

 Promoting engagement with your Facebook page does not have to be exclusively achieved via Facebook.

-You need to discover new sources of web traffic for your page.
+You need to discover new sources of leads and web traffic for your business and page.
 This includes Facebook ads to appeal to users browsing Facebook’s newsfeed.

 However, you can also promote your page via your company’s website.
 Always include a link to Facebook and other social media platforms on your website.